laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - When the battery is in use, the disk not ejected properly after sleeping
   Fixed with SafeSleepUSB.app or Jettison.app

-- WWAN communication via WWAN card, USIM, and Legacy_Sierra_QMI.kext is feasible, but has not been tried yet
+- WWAN communication via WWAN card, USIM, and Legacy_Sierra_QMI.kext is feasible, but has not been tested yet

 - DW1820A(BCM94350ZAE) - 1028:0021 (part # CN-0VW3T3)
   Issue 1 : WiFi Down sometimes